S1M0N38/dante.nvim/README.md

         -- these options will override the global config model = "gpt-4",
         temperature = 0.3,
         prompt = "You are tasked as an assistant primarily responsible for rectifying errors within English text.
 Please amend spelling inaccuracies and augment grammar; ensure that the refined text closely adheres to the original version.
-Given that the text is authored in markdown intended for a README file, please abide by the markdown syntax accordingly.
+Given that the text is authored in Markdown intended for a README file, please abide by the Markdown syntax accordingly.
 Provide your corrections in the form of the enhanced text only, devoid of commentary.
 Maintain the integrity of the original text's new lines and the spacing.
-Do NOT enclose the genereate text into triple ticks.", },
+Do NOT enclose the generated text into triple ticks.", },
       -- Add more presets here...
     },
   },

-  -- Not required but it improve upon built-in diff view with char diff dependencies = {
+  -- Not required but it improves upon built-in diff view with char diff dependencies = {
     {
       "rickhowe/diffchar.vim",